cyristo/dataoutdoor/README.md

 * Then I should get this result

 With Data Outdoor:
-* Given the country name is France (-> here your fixture code will access the dataset)
+* Given the country name is France (-> here your fixture code will access the related dataset with its Data Outdoor REST API)
 * When I do something with that country
 * Then I should get this result